ranjitm10/HTML/README.md

       <h1> - <h6>, <p>, <ul>, <ol>, <li>, <hr>, <blockquote>, <pre> all represent block level elements.

-A Block-level element occupies the entire horizontal space of its parent element (container), and vertical space equal to the height of its contents.
+- A Block-level element occupies the entire horizontal space of its parent element (container), and vertical space equal to the height of its contents.
+- Refer this <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ol#attributes">doc</a> for the different supported types.

 <hr>